The Bread is Rising Poetry Collective

 libraries

-Five Corners, Biblioteca Criolla and Heights Branches (Jersey City, NJ); New Brunswick, NJ; Hackensack, NJ; Newark, NJ; East Orange, NJ; Toronto, ON; East Hartford, CT; Harlem & Countee Cullen Branches (Harlem, NY); Langston Hughes Community Library (Elmhurst, NY); Queens Central Library (Jamaica, NY); Philadelphia Free Public Library; East Elmhurst Public Library (NY)
+Five Corners, Biblioteca Criolla and Heights Branches (Jersey City, NJ); New Brunswick, NJ; Hackensack, NJ; Newark, NJ; East Orange, NJ; Toronto, ON; East Hartford, CT; Harlem & Countee Cullen Branches (Harlem, NY); Langston Hughes Community Library (Elmhurst, NY); East Elmhurst Library (NY); Queens Central Library (Jamaica, NY); Philadelphia Free Public Library; East Elmhurst Public Library (NY)

 cultural and community centers